Click here for details about visiting Popcorn Park!

 Popcorn Park was established in 1977 for the sole purpose of providing a refuge for wildlife that were sick, elderly, abandoned , abused, or injured, and which could no longer survive in its natural habitat.
 As time went on, we expanded to include exotic and domestic animals.
 All our residents once faced these circumstances, as well as exploitation and illegal ownership.
 Over 200 of these animals and birds now live in spacious surroundings in the heart of the scenic Pine Barrens (directions) in southern New Jersey.
 The Refuge, which is federally licensed, comprises seven acres and is graced by the indigenous Scrub Oak and Scrub Pine.
 Take a video tour with John - select tour

-You may be greeted at the gate by a gaggle of geese, but soon you will see a marvelous array of animals including an African lioness, tigers, mountain lions, a camel, emus, rheas. muntjacs, binturongs and more.
-Many different types of monkeys clamor for your attention in the monkey house, and the Refuge abounds with all kinds of native wildlife such as white-tailed and fallow deer, a bobcat, and American black bears.
-Farm animals such as horses, steer. sheep, pigs and goats often look for a handout, and reptiles and tortoises enjoy their own special house.
+You may be greeted at the gate by a gaggle of geese, but soon you will see a marvelous array of animals including a lion and lionesses. tigers, mountain lions, baboons, a serval cat, and more.
+Many different types of monkeys clamor for your attention in the monkey house, and the Refuge abounds with all kinds of native wildlife such as white-tailed deer, bobcats, and American black bears.
+Farm animals such as horses, steer. sheep, pigs, llamas and goats often look for a handout, and reptiles and tortoises enjoy their own special house.
 In addition, you'll find numerous species of birds have made themselves comfortable throughout the park.

 But what makes Popcorn Park so special is that each animal was rescued from suffering, exploitation and/or death - each has its own unique story to tell.
 You will learn these stories as you walk through the Refuge and as you visit this section of our web site.
 You have entered a quiet world where all the residents were once in danger and now are safe.
 So start your journey - bring your curiosity and respect for these beautiful creatures.